- 4.3–5.1 in

 - Candelita, Pavito migratorio (Spanish)

-- The male American Redstart occasionally is polygynous, having two mates at the same time.
-Unlike many other polygynous species of birds that have two females nesting in the same territory, the redstart holds two separate territories up to 500 m (1,640 ft) apart.
-The male starts to attract a second female after the first has completed her clutch and is incubating the eggs.
+- The male American Redstart sometimes has two mates at the same time.
+While many other polygamous bird species involve two females nesting in the same territory, the redstart holds two separate territories that can be separated by a quarter-mile.
+The male begins attracting a second female after the first has completed her clutch and is incubating the eggs.

 - Clutch Size